 Economics covers three main areas and takes time to get through:

-- Monetary and Fiscal Policy, International Trade, and Currency Exchange Rates (Readings 12-14): This study session explains the flow of goods and services, physical and financial capital across countries.
-It also provides an overview of currency market fundamentals.
+- Monetary and Fiscal Policy, International Trade, Geopolitics and Currency Exchange Rates (LM 12-15): This study session explains the flow of goods and services, physical and financial capital across countries.
+It also provides an overview of currency market fundamentals and introduction to geopolitics.

 Lastly: Ethical and Professional Standards (15-20% exam weight)